- About Extension

-- Noxious Weeds Brochure (PDF)
+- Noxious Weed Brochure (PDF)

 (Note - When viewed online the top half of the first page will appear upside down.
 The brochure is 2 pages and is designed to be printed on both sides of 11" x 17" paper, folded in half and then folded in thirds.)

 The problem of noxious, non-native weeds proliferating in Central Oregon is severe.
 Noxious weeds overrun native vegetation, destroy natural animal habitat, shelter undesirable insects, steal scarce water, infest crops and cost local communities in terms of visual blight, a reduction of property values and lost agricultural dollars.
 Some noxious weeds are poisonous to humans, livestock and wildlife.
 Seeds from noxious weeds are spread by foot and vehicular traffic along our roadways and through our public lands.
 Many property owners unknowingly have these non-native, noxious weeds growing in their yards and fields, which aggravates the situation.

 - Noxious Weed List (PDF)

 This handbook is intended as a ready reference guide to the control and management tactics for the more important plant diseases in the Pacific Northwest.